BartlettJE/statsresdesign/docs/09-BayesHypo.md

 library(tidyverse)
 ```

-For this guided example, we will reanalyse data from  [Bastian et al. (2014)](http://journals.sagepub.com/doi/10.1177/0956797614545886).
+For this guided example, we will reanalyse data from <a href="http://journals.sagepub.com/doi/10.1177/0956797614545886" target="_blank">Bastian et al. (2014)</a>.
 This study wanted to investigate whether experiencing pain together can increase levels of bonding between participants.
 The study was trying to explain how people often say friendships are strengthened by adversity.

 Participants were randomly allocated into two conditions: pain or control.
 Participants in the pain group experienced mild pain through a cold pressor task (leaving your hand in ice cold water) and a wall squat (sitting against a wall).
 The control group completed a different task that did not involve pain.
 The participants then completed a scale to measure how bonded they felt to other participants in the group.
 Higher values on this scale mean greater bonding.